alanreidt/javascript-fundamentals-note/README.md

 To use a closure, define a function inside another function and expose it.
 To expose a function, return it or pass it to another function.

-The inner function will have access to the variables in the outer function scope, even after the outer function has been returned (will have a reference to the outer function LE).
+The inner function will have access to the variables in the outer function scope, even after the outer function has been returned (it'll have a reference to the outer function LE).

 ```javascript
 const getSecret = (secret) => {